zakandrewking/brainshare/README.md

 1. `cd backend && poetry install`

 1. Make a copy of `backend/.env.example` called `backend/.env.local`.
-Copy the Supabase Anon Key, API URL, and JWT secret from supabase into that file.
+Copy the Supabase Anon Key, and API URL from supabase into that file.

 1. Run tasks in tasks.json